 But, apparently, without this price attached, one is blind and deaf and dumb and, well, just too preoccupied and busy to actually see and hear and appreciate Joshua Bell play incognito, on a busy Washington DC metro during rush hour.

 He played for 45 minutes.
 Only about six or seven people stopped to take notice, mostly children.
 His biggest fan, a six-year-old boy, was quickly whisked away by his mother.
 Twenty people threw money in a till - a total of $35.00.
 Only one person recognized him.
-And when Joshua completed playing the six intricate pieces by Bach . . . the familiar sounds of silence (
+And when Joshua completed playing the six intricate pieces by Bach . . . the familiar sounds of silence (except for the noises in their heads) comforted the ears of the passengers.
+No applause.
+No recognition.
+Silence.

 This was all part of a social and marketing experiment by Gene Weingarten two years ago today; January 12, 2007, proving that people will designate one of two identical items as being distinctly better than the other simply because it is packaged or presented more attractively.